 The following discussion should be read in conjunction with the consolidated financial statements, notes and management's narrative analysis contained in the Company's 1999 Annual Report on Form 10-K and the Company's 2000 First Quarter Report on Form 10-Q and the condensed consolidated financial statements and related notes included elsewhere herein.
+See Note 12 of the Notes to Consolidated Condensed Financial Statements for a discussion of the effects of the restatement of the financial statements as of and for the six month period ended March 31, 2000.
 The Company's future operating results may be affected by various trends and factors, which are beyond the Company's control.
 These include, among other factors, fluctuations in natural gas and crude oil prices, expiration or termination of drilling contracts, currency exchange losses, changes in general economic conditions, rapid or unexpected changes in technologies and uncertain business conditions that affect the Company's businesses.
 Accordingly, past results and trends should not be used by investors to anticipate future results or trends.